Azure Boards

 ”BranchDeploy is not configured”

-Cause: No configuration has been saved for this project, or all configured environments are disabled.
+Cause: No saved configuration, or all environments are disabled.

 Fix: